Kelechi Iheanacho: 2015–16 season

 In July 2015, Iheanacho was included in City's pre-season tour team in Australia.
 On the tour, he set up the first goal for Raheem Sterling and scored the second goal in the win against Roma in the 2015 International Champions Cup.
 He also set up Sterling for the fourth goal in City's 8–1 victory against the Vietnam national team.
-In City's last preseason game, against VfB Stuttgart, he came on as a substitute, scoring late on in a 4–2 defeat.
+In City's last preseason game, against VfB Stuttgart, he came on as a substitute, scoring late in a 4–2 defeat.
 Due to his impressive pre-season, Iheanacho was promoted to the Manchester City senior squad.

 On 10 August 2015, Iheanacho was included in a first-team matchday squad for the first time in a competitive fixture, however he remained an unused substitute in their 3–0 win at West Bromwich Albion in their first game of the Premier League season.
 Nineteen days later, he made his competitive debut, replacing Raheem Sterling for the final minute of a 2–0 win against Watford at the City of Manchester Stadium.
 He scored his first competitive goal on 12 September, replacing Wilfried Bony in the final minute in a match away to Crystal Palace and scoring the only goal of the game.

 Iheanacho scored his first career hat-trick on 30 January 2016 against Aston Villa in the fourth round of the FA Cup, also setting up City's fourth goal, scored by Raheem Sterling.
 The following month, he was put in City's UEFA Champions League squad at the expense of the injured Samir Nasri.
 During February, Iheanacho scored against Tottenham Hotspur in a 2–1 home defeat for City.